Our programs, serving 1st to 8th graders through high quality afterschool and summer camp services, are focused by our mission:

 The Fishing School prepares public school elementary and middle school students for success in high school and life by improving their academic performance and life skills; and engaging them and their parents in intensive, multi-year, and research-based out of school time and parent engagement programs and activities.

 Our services are embedded in underserved schools and communities throughout D.C.
-Currently, we partner with the following DC Public Schools:
+Currently, we partner with the following schools:

 These program sites will be feeders to our community-based middle school program, located at our headquarters in Deanwood, Ward 7.

 The high impact of our programs has been confirmed by external evaluators as follows:

 Parents: 79% said children better able to handle anger and conflict

 DC CAS: 57% elementary and 45% middle grades improved in Math